ark-network/arkdev.info/docs/learn/concepts.md

 ### VTXO Tree

 VTXOs are created by a [shared output](#shared-output).
-The root of the VTXO tree spends the shared output and splits it into 2 other shared outputs, which are respecively split into other 2 shared outputs, etc. At the leaf level of this binary tree we find the VTXOs of the round participants.
+The root transaction of the VTXO tree spends the shared output and splits it into 2 other shared outputs, which are respecively split into other 2 shared outputs, etc.
+At the leaf level of this binary tree we find the 1-input-1-output transactions.
+The outputs of these transactions are the VTXOs of the users.

 ![An image from the static](/img/vtxo-tree.png)

 - Represents a tree of virtual transactions on the blockchain
+- All transactions are fully signed and ready to be brodcasted for users to unilateral exit
 - In an optimistic scenario, this tree is never revealed
-- Each leaf on this tree represents a [VTXO](#vtxo)

 ### Shared Output